The Big Picture on What Happens If Your Tenant Goes To Jail:

 1: Continue the Lease As-Is

-If your tenant wants to retain their lease and can continue making rent payments on time, this makes for the easiest option.
-It saves you from having to serve an eviction notice, go to court, remove their belongings, go through a turnover, and advertise the vacant unit.
-This tends to only work if there are multiple tenants, and one or more of them continue living in the property.
+Yes, you can collect rent in jail.
+This is the easiest option if your tenant wants to retain their lease and can continue paying rent on time.
+It saves you from serving an eviction notice, going to court, removing their belongings, going through a turnover, and advertising the vacant unit.
+However, this tends only to work if multiple tenants and one or more of them continue living in the property.

 2: Ask Tenant to Certify That Property Is Vacated or Abandoned

-If your incarcerated tenant does not wish to continue their lease, or there is no other recourse, you can ask them to certify that they have officially vacated the rental.
+If your incarcerated tenant does not wish to continue their lease or has no other recourse, you can ask them to certify that they have officially vacated the rental.

-This allows you to mutually terminate the lease agreement before the term ends.
-You’ll need to make sure you come up with a set plan for dealing with the tenant’s personal property.
-They’ll need to sign-off here too, and it’s best practice to have such a document notarized.
-Ask the tenant for a contact who can remove all their personal belongings from the unit.
-Make sure the tenant knows you’ll charge them for the cost of removing any abandoned property and for cleaning the unit, if their contact fails to do so properly.
-And of course be careful to follow all local laws for dealing with abandoned property.
+Your first recourse is to ask the tenant for a contact to remove all their belongings from the unit.
+Ensure the tenant knows you’ll charge them for removing any abandoned property and cleaning the unit if their contact fails to do so properly.
+And, of course, be careful to follow all local laws when dealing with abandoned property.

 Step 4: Pursue Legal Eviction for Non-Payment if No Other Routes Exist

-If you’ve exhausted all other options and can’t come to a satisfactory agreement with your tenant, or if they quit paying rent, you may have to file for eviction.
+If you’ve exhausted all other options and can’t reach a satisfactory agreement with your tenant, or if they quit paying rent, you may have to file for eviction.
 Nonpayment of rent constitutes a legal reason when a landlord can break a lease agreement.

-As always, be sure to follow all applicable laws during this process.
-Know that you’ll probably end up on the hook for the cleanout costs of the unit.
+As always, follow all applicable laws during this process.
+Otherwise, you’ll probably be responsible for the unit’s cleanout costs.

 (article continues below)